wescules/LensGPT/README.md

-# LensGPT — Semantic Media Search
+# Pixplore — Semantic Media Search

-LensGPT is a personal media search tool that lets you search through your photos and videos using natural language.
+Pixplore is a personal media search tool that lets you search through your photos and videos using natural language.
 It uses OpenAI’s CLIP model to understand the content of images and videos, so you can find what you’re looking for without needing to remember file names or folders.

 ---